Zeichen-gegen-Mobbing/Projectcoordinator/README.md

 ### BackEnd

-To run the backend you need the Azure Function Core Tools. ~~Furthermore you need the [Azure Cosmos Emulator](https://learn.microsoft.com/en-us/azure/cosmos-db/how-to-develop-emulator?tabs=docker-windows%2Ccsharp&pivots=api-nosql).
-You can run `pwsh ./scripts/Start-PcDatabase.ps1` if you have PowerShell and podman installed.~~
+To run the backend you need the Azure Function Core Tools.
+Furthermore you need the [Azure Cosmos Emulator](https://learn.microsoft.com/en-us/azure/cosmos-db/how-to-develop-emulator?tabs=docker-windows%2Ccsharp&pivots=api-nosql).
+You can run `pwsh ./scripts/Start-PcDatabase.ps1` if you have PowerShell and docker installed.